Expressing breast milk means gently releasing milk from your breasts, either by hand or with a breast pump.

 - your baby attaching to the breast and sucking

 This is known as the let-down reflex.
-When expressing, you do not have this so you may need some extra support.
+When expressing, you may not have this so you may need some extra support.

 Tips for expressing